maximbilan/Calendar-iOS/README.md

     CalendarModeYears
 };
 </pre>
-<i>Default</i> - there're days, months and years, the user can change monthes with help swipe gesture or pinch gesture for transitions in the calendar <br>
+<i>Default</i> - there're days, months and years, the user can change months with help swipe gesture or pinch gesture for transitions in the calendar <br>
 <i>MonthsAndYears</i> - available months and years <br>
 <i>Years</i> - only years <br>
 <br>